emiliooo/Managment-server-Angular-NodeJS/README.md

 ## API

 To remotely administer the servers we have a REST API located in `./src` directory.
-The API provides an interface listed in a table below:
+The API provides an interface listed in the table below:

 | Method | Endpoint | Response | Description |
 |---|---|---|---|